yogeshjakka/Arial.justify/README.md

-# 🌌 Arial Jutisy Text Generator
+# 🌌 Arial Justify Text Generator

 Create your own style text on image in seconds.